What’s new in UTI treatment research? Plenty, actually!

 - Some proposed thatLactobacillus help to produce collagen and prevent E. coli from binding with bladder lining.

-- Lactobacillus species and Bifidobacteria species help modulating immune responses.
+- Lactobacillus species and Bifidobacteria species help to modulate immune responses.

 Maybe it is the time for probiotics to undo all the harm that years of unnecessary use of antimicrobials have caused?
 Read how to choose right probiotics.